xma711/notebook/linux/small_computer/beaglebone_black/README.md

 1. how to upgrade the kernel to 4.1, coz it also supports device tree.

-2. need to read the bbb manual to understand it better.
+2. need to read the BBB manual to understand it better.

 Device tree